 In June 2011, the FASB issued authoritative accounting guidance on improving comparability, consistency, and transparency of items reported in other comprehensive income.
 The guidance eliminates the option to present components of other comprehensive income as part of the statement of changes in stockholders' equity and requires either a single continuous statement of comprehensive income or in two separate but consecutive statements.
-In a single continuous statement, the entity is required to present the components of net income and total net income, the components of other comprehensive income and a total for other comprehensive income, along with the total of comprehensive income in that statement.
+In a single continuous statement, the entity is required to present the components of net income and total net income, the components of other comprehensive income, along with the total of comprehensive income in that statement.
 In the two-statement approach, the first statement should present total net income and its components followed consecutively by a second statement that should present total other comprehensive income, the components of other comprehensive income, and the total of comprehensive income.
 In December 2011, the FASB issued additional authoritative accounting guidance indefinitely deferring the requirement to present reclassifications of items out of accumulated other comprehensive income.
 The accounting guidance also establishes a common approach with International Financial Reporting Standards, or IFRS.
 The guidance is to be applied retrospectively for interim and annual reporting periods beginning after December 15, 2011 for public entities and after December 15, 2012 for nonpublic entities.
-The adoption of this amendment is not expected to have a material effect on our consolidated financial statements, but will require a change in the presentation of comprehensive income from the notes of our consolidated financial statements, where it is currently disclosed, to the face of our consolidated financial statements.
+The adoption of this amendment is not expected to have a material effect on our consolidated financial statements, but will require a change in the presentation of comprehensive income from the notes of our consolidated financial statements, but will require a change in the presentation of comprehensive income from the notes of our consolidated financial statements, but will require a change in the presentation of comprehensive income from the notes of our consolidated financial statements, but will require a change in the presentation of comprehensive income from the not